Superhorizon isocurvature fluctuations relax tensions: Modeling

-In absence of a Boltzmann code with numerical differentiation, we resort to performing numerical derivative using a 3-point stencil.
-Setting the stencil step size to be $\sigma_b$, Equation \ref{eq:mean2} simplifies again, giving
+In the absence of a Boltzmann code with numerical differentiation, we resort to performing numerical derivative using a 3-point stencil.
+Setting the stencil step size to be $\sigma_b$, Eq. \eqref{eq:mean2} simplifies again, giving

-This bogglingly simple prescription is just the mean of two CMB power spectra evaluated at values of baryon fraction shifted by $\sigma_b$.
-We have tested that this expression is a few percent level accurate in the \emph{correction} to the power spectrum compared to the numerical integration of the full integral \ref{eq:mean} up to $\sigma_b=0.005$.
-Since the correction is in turn at the percent level of the power spectrum, this is sufficient precision given our constraints.
+This simple prescription is just the mean of two CMB power spectra evaluated at values of baryon fraction shifted by $\sigma_b$.
+We have tested that this expression is a few percentage level accurate in the \emph{correction} to the power spectrum compared to the numerical integration of the full integral \ref{eq:mean} up to $\sigma_b=0.005$.
+Since the correction is in turn at the percentage level of the power spectrum, this is sufficient precision given our constraints.

-In principle, one should add ${\mC}_{\ell\ell'}/N_p$ to the power spectrum covariance matrix.
-However, as written in Equation \ref{eq:cov2}, it is clear that this contribution has a single eigenvector corresponding to the first derivative of the power spectrum with respect to $\ob$.
+In principle, one should add ${\mC}_{\ell\ell'}$ to the power spectrum covariance matrix.
+However, as written in Eq. \eqref{eq:cov2}, it is clear that this contribution has a single eigenvector corresponding to the first derivative of the power spectrum with respect to $\ob$.
 Therefore, we can simply ignore this term, as long as we are cognizant that our $\ob$ will measure the baryon density averaged over the CMB patches ($\obc$), rather than the global mean baryon density.
+This difference is taken into account when calculating the local $\obl$ in the next section.